BenjaminCooper-WAF/BenjaminCooper-WAF/README.md

 I like practical work, real-world troubleshooting and projects that make me think.

 ⚡ Current Mission ⚡

 [▓▓▓▓▓▓▓▓▓▓░░░░░░░░░░] 50%

 Becoming sharper, faster, more dangerous with cloud infrastructure and security.

-🌍 A Few Things About Me
+🌍 A Few Things About Me 🌍

 I enjoy learning skills that have real-world value
 I like systems that are clean, secure, and efficient
 I respect good documentation almost as much as working code I probably trust curl more than I trust people
 I know that one tiny typo can ruin an otherwise beautiful day

-📈 Currently Growing
+📈 Currently Growing 📈

 - Cloud architecture & infrastructure automation
 - Security engineering & resilience patterns
-- DevOps tooling & deployment pipelines
+- DevOps tooling &  pipeline deployment
 - Systems thinking & architectural design